 DrasticData was quoted in the Dutch E-Data and Research newsletter, Special Issue 2014 / 2015, p.5, for the metadata analysis project of the Dutch data archive.

-This visualization uses data from the OECD statistical database on trade among countries.
+This interactive visualization uses data from the OECD statistical database on trade.
 It uses two interactive treemaps to display the import and export to and from a country of interest and the industries that were involved.

 In 2012 we visualised some of the results of the Dutch Parliamentary Election Studies, integrated datafile 1970-2006.
 This interactive visualisation displays 5 variables, political party, provence, gender, education and urbanisation, and their relationships.
 The data for this visualisation was retrieved from the DANS EASY data archive